 Another tip from Ann for social media content writing is to “express cliché or popular agreement or disagreement sentiment”.
 Throw in fun phrases such as “Just me?”, “Who can relate?”, “Just saying what you’re thinking”.
 These make your audience automatically connect to what you’re saying.
-Chances are, if you’re thinking it, someone else is too! #yourearenotalone
+Chances are, if you’re thinking it, someone else is too! #youarenotalone

 4. It is Only a Story When It is Retold

 Many brands understand that content involves storytelling.
 Storytelling is also crucial in brand voice and brand identity.
-However, many do not realise that a ‘story” means that it is repeated and retold because if the value it carries.
+However, many do not realise that a ‘story” means that it is repeated and retold because of the value it carries.
 Include a personal anecdote, centre the story around a key relatable figure and make it personable.

 If you’re selling disinfectant, do not laud the features of the product but how a mother uses it to keep her family safe; if you’re selling home-baked goodies, showcase your bakes along with a personal story of being a home baker during these trying times!